Inside: One woman’s ill-advised yet hilarious journey into a beauty pageant, and the lessons learned.

 And while the experience may not have been beautiful all the time, it was really funny.
 Plus, I left with some great life and career lessons in tow.

 Working Hard for the Money

-I was a 17 year old with dreams, and those dreams included taking out as few loans as possible for college.
-So, I applied for every scholarship known to man.
-For some reason a direct descendant of John Adams won the Daughters of the American Revolution scholarship… And I didn’t “meet the minimum requirements” for the Rodeo Riders of America scholarship… I call bull.
+With that goal in mind I applied for every scholarship known to man.
+For some reason, a direct descendant of John Adams won the Daughters of the American Revolution scholarship… And I didn’t “meet the minimum requirements” for the Rodeo Riders of America scholarship… I call bull.

-But when another scholarship opportunity came up I jumped on it, and entered America’s Junior Miss
+But when another scholarship opportunity presented itself I jumped on it, and entered America’s Junior Miss

 Pageant Scholarship Program.
 They have since changed the name to Distinguished Young Women, which was VERY smart.
 America’s Junior Miss kind of screams “Toddlers in Tiaras” whereas Distinguished Young Women definitely screams “there is an academic portion of this pageant dammit!”

 Let’s go on a little behind the scenes tour of pageant life shall we?

 Scoring was based on 1) Fitness, 2) Interview, 3) Poise, 4) Academic Achievement, and my personal favorite 5) Talent.
 We’ll break it down by the local competition level and the state competition level, which in a completely baffling twist I went to after a win at locals.

 Local: The theme of the pageant that year was AMERICA!
 If you haven’t high kicked to “America” by Neil Diamond you haven’t lived.
 There was also a stretching portion to “God Bless the USA” by Lee Greenwood…